100+ Treasure Hunt Clues for You

 Indoor clues

-If you don’t live close to a public park or if you unfortunately receive bad weather, having a backup plan for some good clues for indoors.
+If you don’t live close to a public park, or if the weather’s bad, it’s good to have a backup plan for an indoor event.
 Try to have riddles that are not impossible to crack (even for adults) but make the kids think and use their vocabulary.

 I’m never wicked, but I do have a wick.
-I come in all sizes, from skinny to thick
+I come in all sizes, from skinny to thick.
+What am I?

 Answer: a candle